captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-Well, visit with me a minute -- just knock off the Jungle Boogie.
+Well, visit with me a minute—just knock off the Jungle Boogie.
 Now, where you live at?

 ---